 The Day the Music Died

-Fifty years ago today, a plane crashed shortly after taking off from Clear Lake, Iowa, killing all four people aboard.
+On this date in 1959, a plane crashed shortly after taking off from Clear Lake, Iowa, killing all four people aboard.
 They were pilot Roger Peterson, Buddy Holly, Richie Valens, and J.P.
 Richardson, known as "The Big Bopper."
-February 3rd, 1959, became known as The Day the Music Died.
+February 3, 1959, became known as The Day the Music Died.

 Charles Hardin Holley was born in Lubbock, Texas in 1936.
 He was only five years old when he earned his first money for singing, $5 at a local talent show.
 He formed a band in high school that performed on local radio and the country music circuit.
 They recorded several country songs for Decca in Nashville, but failed to find success.
 Holly (he dropped the "e" when his name was misspelled on the record contract) returned to Lubbock and played various venues, including opening for Bill Haley and the Comets and Elvis Presley.
 Elvis suggested Holly forget country music and start playing rock-and-roll.
 Holly's band, now known as The Crickets, recorded "That'll Be the Day" as a demo, which got them a contract with Coral/Brunswick records.
 A string of hit followed in 1957 and '58, including "Peggy Sue" and "Oh Boy".
 Holly wrote the songs, but had to share credit on some with producer Norman Petty.
 Holly split from Petty and The Crickets in October of 1958.
 Legal hassles following the breakup led to money problems, which led to Holly signing onto a winter tour in late 1958.
 By then he had married Maria Elena Santiago, a girl he proposed to on their first date.
 Holly's life story was detailed in the 1978 movie The Buddy Holly Story.
 Holly was 22 years old when he died.